hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 ### Removing

-We find our that we did not need to create backups of our fastq files manually as backups were generated by our collaborator; in the interest of saving space on the cluster we want to delete the contents of the `fastq-backup` folder and the folder itself.
+We find out that we did not need to create backups of our fastq files manually as backups were generated by our collaborator; in the interest of saving space on the cluster we want to delete the contents of the `fastq-backup` folder and the folder itself.

 ```bash
 $ rm  Mov10_oe_1.subset-backup.fq